Logius-standaarden/fsc-core/draft-fsc-core-00.md

 1. Create a byte array named `grantBytes`
 1. Convert `contract.content.group_id` to bytes and append the bytes to `grantBytes`.
 1. Convert `contract.content.id` to bytes and append the bytes to `grantBytes`.
 1. Convert the value of each field of the Grant to bytes and append the bytes to the `grantBytes` in the same order as the fields are defined in [the OpenAPI Specification](https://gitlab.com/commonground/standards/fsc/-/blob/master/manager.yaml).
-If the value is a list; Create a byte array called `fieldBytes`, append the bytes of each item of the list to `fieldBytes`, sort `fieldBytes` in ascending order and append `fieldBytes` to `grantBytes`.
 1. Hash the `grantBytes` using the hash algorithm described in `contract.content.algorithm`
 1. Encode the bytes of the hash using Base64 URL encoding with all trailing '=' characters omitted and without the inclusion of any line breaks, whitespace, or other additional characters.
 1. Convert the value of `contract.content.algorithm` to an int32 and enclose it with `$`.
 To convert the hash algorithm to an integer take the enum value of `HashAlgorithm` defined in [the OpenAPI Specification](https://gitlab.com/commonground/standards/fsc/-/blob/master/manager.yaml).
 E.g. The enum `HASH_ALGORITHM_SHA3_512` becomes `$1$`.